iHDI - International workshop on

 We seek high quality contributions that explore the advances and challenges in HDI and that suggest new ways of interacting with drones.
 Submissions are invited but not limited to the following topics:

-Authors are invited to submit a 2 to 6-page position paper following the CHI Extended Abstract format, on or before February 12th, 2019 at Easychair.
+Authors are invited to submit a 2 to 6-page position (excluding references), concept or work-in-progress paper following the CHI Extended Abstract format, on or before February 12th 19th, 2019 at Easychair.

 The proceedings of the workshop will be published on the website and through HAL/, which is indexed by Google scholar.
 Selected authors will be invited to submit to a special issue in the THRI journal.